LironeFitoussi/TA-at-IITC/General Exercises/Week 2/Arrays/javascript-arrays-exercises-with-hints.md

     Hint: The callback function for `some()` should return `true` if the element is "banana".
     [Learn more about some()](https://www.w3schools.com/jsref/jsref_some.asp)

-21. Create an array of numbers.
+21. HARD: Create an array of numbers.
 Use the `reduce()` method to calculate the product of all numbers in the array.
     Hint: The callback function for `reduce()` should multiply the accumulator by the current value.
     [Learn more about reduce()](https://www.w3schools.com/jsref/jsref_reduce.asp)